Estimated reading time: 10 minutes

 So, you think you’d like to invest in the stock market?
 Stocks can be exciting, scary, fascinating, and evocative of a million other feelings.
 But before you get in on the trading game, it’s important to understand the basics of the stock market.

 First of all, roll up your sleeves and prepare for a wild ride.
-Conquering the stock market can be nothing less than daunting, but if you make informed, methodical choices, the wild ride won’t be quite so harrowing.
+Understanding the stock market can be nothing less than daunting, but if you make informed, methodical choices, this wild ride won’t be quite so harrowing.

 You’ve probably heard people say the trick to the market is “buy low; sell high,” but the real tactic isn’t quite that simple.
 It takes a while to learn about the market so you can identify when your investment has peaked, plateaued, or (finally) stopped sinking like a stone.
 Whether you’re just starting in the stock market or a savvy investor, you’re still likely to experience a full ride of emotions.

 Whether the market is on the rise (bullish) or if there’s a sell-off (bearish), stock trading is certainly not for the faint of heart.
 But even though the market often seems (and actually is) scary, the secret to success is long-term consistency and patience guided by unbiased information to help you make wise choices.